Khan Jahan Lodi: Accession of Shah Jahan and death (1628-1631)

 Jahangir died in 1627, leading to a war of succession among his sons.
 During this time, Prince Khurram approached Khan Jahan Lodi at Malwa, seeking his support, but Lodi declined and did not participate in the war.
 This was perceived as an insult given that Lodi had no competing allegiance with any other prince.
 Khurram emerged victorious in the succession and was made emperor Shah Jahan, following which he continued to view Khan Jahan Lodi as a potential threat to his kingship.
 He deputed Khan Jahan Lodi to recover the territories surrendered to the Nizam Shahis, but the latter met with failure.
 In 1629 Lodi presented himself at the royal court, where Shah Jahan asked him to let go of some of his retinue.
 Khan Jahan Lodi spent eight terse months at court, nominally serving as governor of Malwa, until October 1629 when he fled for the Deccan, accompanied by some of his followers.
-Pursued by Mughal forces, he survived a battle near Dholpur by the Chambal River, but several of his relatives and his retinue perished.
+He was declared a rebel and pursued by Mughal forces, he survived a battle near Dholpur by the Chambal River, but several of his relatives and his retinue perished.
 With his two remaining sons, and the aid of Jhujhar Singh Bundela, he reached the court of Murtaza Nizam Shah II, who accepted him and made him commander of the Nizam Shahi armies.
 He was deputed to clear Mughal insurgency from the Berar and Balaghat regions.

 Granting political asylum to a rebel Mughal noble was a serious challenge to Mughal authority that Shah Jahan could not tolerate.
 He deputed three armies totalling 50,000 troops southwards against the Nizam Shahis, and followed suit by moving his court to Burhanpur.
 Khan Jahan Lodi commanded 40,000 troops.
 A number of destructive clashes followed, which aggravated the Deccan famine of 1630–1632.
 Khan Jahan Lodi's influence among Afghans of the subcontinent led to political upheaval at the north-west frontier, where Afghans threatened to capture Peshawar, but this was suppressed by Mughal forces.
 In 1630, Khan Jahan Lodi suffered a serious defeat and fled towards the Punjab, pursued by various Mughal forces.
 His companion Darya Rohilla Khan was slain; Khan Jahan Lodi escaped and continued to flee, but on 1 February 1631 he was cornered and killed by a Rajput officer named Madho Singh in Sihanda, a place in central India.
 After his death, his head was cut off and sent to Burhanpur, where it was received by Shah Jahan during a boat ride on the Tapti River.